IgorMarinhoArgollo/pixel-art/README.md

       git clone git@github.com:IgorMarinhoArgollo/pixel-art.git

   ### Starting project locally
-  On the directory that you have cloned the repository, paste the command on terminal to start the application:

-      npm start
+  Open the project on VS Code and use the Live Server Extension to run it.

 ## Development Information
   Development Commits: 15; <br>